Dorothy Britton

 Dorothy Britton was also a poet and composer, and was a pupil of Darius Milhaud.
 She was known for her popular album Japanese Sketches, in which Tetsuko Kuroyanagi's father is violin soloist.

-Her husband, Air Vice Marshal Sir Cecil ("Boy") Bouchier, K.B.E., C.B., D.F.C. was the first commander of the Indian Air Force and a station commander during the Battle of Britain.
+Her husband, Air Vice Marshal Sir Cecil ("Boy") Bouchier, was a senior Royal Air Force officer and a station commander during the Battle of Britain.

 Lady Bouchier was appointed Member of the Order of the British Empire (MBE) in the 2010 Birthday Honours.

 To commemorate her legacy, a street in Markham, Canada was named after her.